Building’s Final Check: Meeting Safety Standards

 • Proper structural integrity

-• Proper completion of finishes (flooring, walls, ceilings)
+• Proper completion of interior finishes (flooring, walls, ceilings)

 • Proper installation and functioning of staircases and handrails